Bee Gees: Accolades and achievements

 On 14 February 2013, Barry Gibb unveiled a statue of the Bee Gees as well as unveiling "Bee Gees Way" (a walkway filled with photos and videos of the Bee Gees) in honour of the Bee Gees in Redcliffe, Queensland, Australia.
 On 27 June 2018, Barry Gibb, the last surviving member of the Bee Gees, was knighted by Prince Charles after being named on the Queen's New Year's Honours List.
 The statue of the Bee Gees in Douglas, Isle of Man, was installed in 2021.

 In 2022, Barry Gibb was made an Honorary Companion of the Order of Australia which is Australia's highest national honour.

 In 2023, Barry Gibb became a Kennedy Center Honoree for contributions to American culture and for being a "pop music pioneer", as well as being inducted along with his brothers into the Australian Songwriters Association Hall of Fame.

 It is estimated that the Bee Gees have sold between 120 and 250 million records worldwide, making them one of the best-selling artists of all time.
-The group are to date the most successful family and sibling band of all time, the most successful musical trio of all time, and the most successful musical act with ties to Australia.
+The group carries the Guinness World Record for most successful family pop group, and Gold Radio has called them "the most successful musical trio in the history of popular music."